 Preparing your workforce for recovery

-7 months ago by Brandon Kew / Back to all blogs
+about 1 year ago by Brandon Kew / Back to all blogs

 Businesses are abuzz with relief and renewed positivity about lockdowns being lifted and workplaces reopening.
 Clearly no one is delusional about being out of the woods.
 Pragmatism and tenacity remain the order of the day as the economy braces for the full impact of the pandemic when government reliefs run dry.

 Leaders are still under tremendous pressure.
 Companies are still navigating uncertainty with caution and cost reductions, hiring freezes and interim strategies.
 Major investments and projects are put on hold to preserve cash flows for the long journey beyond Covid-19.
 Job losses are still taking place daily.
 The human impact is real.